Vinegar has a great reputation for cleaning things and rust removal is definitely an area where it shines.

 If you have had rust in your washer the problem will probably return so a periodic maintenance of about 2-3 cups of vinegar may be advisable.

-As an added bonus, the soap residue in your machine should also have been cleared out.
+As an added bonus, the soap residue from using detergent in your machine should also have been cleared out.

 Because a steam iron uses water it can become a target for rust or water scale.
 In both cases vinegar can be used.

 Always start your rust removal with a cool iron.